enk21/github-actions-example-terraform/README.md

 2. Create an organization.
 Keep a note of the organization.
 It will be used in the example set up section.

 3. Create a workspace.
 Select the `CLI-driven workflow` type.
 The example uses a `workspace prefix` when configuring the workspace block in the `/terraform/terraform.tf` file.
-This allows a Terraform state to be used for each branch/environment deployed.
+This allows a Terraform state to be used for each branch deployed.
 The prefix is prepended to the value of the environment variable `TF_WORKSPACE` when Terraform is executing.
-When creating the workspace in the wizard, the name should be the prefix followed by the branch/environment name.
-For example, `cpln-dev` and `cpln-prod` (prefix is `cpln-`).
+When creating the workspace in the wizard, the name should be the prefix followed by the branch name.
+For example, `cpln-dev` and `cpln-main` (prefix is `cpln-`).
 Keep a note of the workspace.
 It will be used in the example set up section.

 4. Set the execution mode to `local` in the general settings.